 One year later, the family was putting the despair behind them and rebuilding - their home and lives.

-To cap it all, Sattaya won a prized one-year engineering internship in Japan, an incredible opportunity for the university student who had limited schooling before joining CCF as a boy.
+To cap it all, Sattya won a prized one-year engineering internship in Japan, an incredible opportunity for the university student who had limited schooling before joining CCF as a boy.

-“2019 was a very bad year for us, we lost almost everything,” says Sattaya.
+“2019 was a very bad year for us, we lost almost everything,” says Sattya.
 “So to get this internship after that was very special.”

-However, Sattaya’s return to Cambodia has coincided with a coronavirus surge in the country, which has so far claimed more than 81 lives and seen more than 11,000 infections
+However, Sattya’s return to Cambodia has coincided with a coronavirus surge in the country, which has so far claimed more than 81 lives and seen more than 11,000 infections

 His home city, Phnom Penh, is in lockdown and the family is confined to the new home built to replace the one lost in the fire.